-The Associates Programme entitled "Disobedient Biographism" focuses on artists that have researched about the life of marginalized historical figures, whose existences resist and question cultural clichés and political impositions.
+This year Associates Programme is titled "Disobedient Biographism" and it focuses on artists who have researched on the lives of marginalised historical figures who resisted and questioned cultural clichés and political impositions.
 Often excluded by official historiographic narrations these figures are not necessarily fully unknown, but certainly not recognised because not obedient to socially accepted canons.

 Through their research, the associated artists adopt methods of trans-chronological narrative allowing different characters to travel across time, assume different appearances or be represented in bumpy contexts and landscapes, with the aim of producing non-conforming readings of history and attempt to unload hegemonic narratives.